cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 {{ETSI-GS-ZSM-002}} describes a framework architecture for network automation.
-It uses so-called management services as a fundamental conceptual unit of currency, and describes the enablement of automation use cases through flexible composition and extension of such management services.
-For example, a closed loop might be represented as a composition of appropriate data, analytics, intelligence/decision and orchestration/control services.
+It uses so-called management services as a fundamental conceptual unit of currency, and describes the enablement of automation use cases through composition and extensions of such management services.
+For example, a closed loop might be represented as a composition of appropriate data, analytics, intelligence/decision, and orchestration/control services.

-The role and and utility of NDTs may be represented architecturally by following similar principles, e.g., {{ETSI-GS-ZSM-015}}.
-As described in Section 4, an NDT may be represented as encompassing models, data, mapping, and interfaces;
+The role and and utility of NDT may be represented architecturally by following similar principles, e.g., {{ETSI-GS-ZSM-015}}.
+As described in {{arch}}, an NDT may be represented as encompassing models, data, mapping, and interfaces;
-these components then work together and in composition with appropriate other functions or services to deliver overall functional architectures matching specific use cases.
+these components then work in composition with appropriate other functions or services to deliver an overall functional architecture matching specific use cases.
+For example, the example depicted in {{arc-detail}}.

-For example, {{arc-detail}}.
 The NDT (or, NDT core or layer) is represented as encompassing data and models, along with capability to manage them together to useful purpose.
 The overall system architecture shows an intent-capable controller mediating between intent-generating network service demand sources and the physical network.
 The NDT plays an important role in this controller.
-An “outer” closed loop detects gaps between service parameters set by intents and actual service characteristics, finds solutions to close those gaps, and drives those solutions on to the network.
-Finding solutions makes use of an "inner loop" that includes an NDT: effectively, prospective solutions are being proposed, their impacts on services are evaluated by the NDT acting as a "sandbox” in virtual space, and the process is repeated until a satisfactory solution is found.
+An "outer" closed loop detects gaps between service parameters set by intents and actual service characteristics, finds solutions to close those gaps, and drives those solutions on to the network.
+Finding solutions makes use of an "inner loops" that include an NDT: for example, prospective solutions are being proposed, their impacts on services are evaluated by the NDT acting as a "sandbox” in virtual space, and the process is repeated until a satisfactory solution is found.
 At that point, the known-good solution is passed to the outer loop for actuation.

-Many automation use cases may be thought of as following a similar pattern: a solution corresponding to some kind of optimization problem is found through iteration in virtual space using an NDT; the solution is then placed at the disposal of other, active components of the operations system.
+Many automation use cases may be thought of as following a similar pattern: a solution corresponding to some kind of optimization criteria is found through iteration in virtual space using an NDT instance; the solution is then placed at the disposal of other, active components of the operations system.
 However, all use cases involving NDTs can be represented as some composition of the core data/modeling functions, and appropriate other functions/services.